 The new Sleepy Hollow series starts with Ichabod Crane “dying” during a mission for General George Washington in 1781.
 He awakens in 2013 Sleepy Hollow, New York, but so does the Headless Horseman (whose head Ichabod chopped off before his perceived death).
 The horseman begins his nightly killing spree and Ichabod must partner with Lt.
 Abbie Mills to stop him.
 See, I told you, something completely different.

 The series features appearances by Tom Mison, Nicole Beharie, Orlando Jones and Katia Winter and was created by Alex Kurtzman, Roberto Orci, Phillip Iscove and Len Wiseman.
 It premiered on the FOX network in the USA on the 16th of September 2013.
-If you don’t believe that this could be awesome, check out the trailer for the show below:

 So, what do you think?
 Do you think is awesome or overrated or do you think this is far fetched?
 Leave a comment and let me know what you think.
 Feedback is appreciated and welcome here.